CoEdition/vendor-module-magento1/README.md

 ## Configurable Product API Extension

 This extension adds a new soap endpoint named `coeditionVendorProductConfigurableChildren($sessionId, $productId)` which returns an array of the configurable product children product ids and the configurable attributes.

+## Coedition Payment Method

+It also adds a new offline payment method named `coedition`.
+It's only visible from the API/Admin and is not usable from the frontend.

 ## Installation